-Various organisms show various kinds of movements, such as voluntary and involuntary movements, depending on their structure and function.
-NCERT Solutions for Class 11 Biology Chapter 17 Locomotion and Movement explain all the concepts in detail, such as types, structure, and function of muscles and the skeletal system.
-Students can refer to these detailed explanations for increasing conceptual understanding and also to practice important questions related to muscle contraction and energy consumption.
-NCERT solutions are particularly helpful in building a strong foundation for competitive exams such as NEET.
+The NCERT Solutions for Class 11 Biology Chapter 17 Locomotion and Movement explores the structure of muscles and the skeletal system.
+This chapter also explains the different functions of muscles and the way bones and joints work together to move.
+Students can refer to the detailed explanations to improve their conceptual understanding.
+The NCERT solutions are very helpful in building a strong foundation for competitive exams such as NEET.

 Also, Read